-We have audited the accompanying statements of financial condition, including the trust portfolio on pages A-7 through A-9, of SmartTrust 693 (the "Trust") as of February 12, 2025, the initial date of deposit, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Trust as of February 12, 2025, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying statements of financial condition, including the trust portfolio on pages A-7 through A-8, A-13 through A-14, and A-18 through A-20 of SmartTrust 705 (the "Trust") as of June 11, 2025, the initial date of deposit, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Trust as of June 11, 2025, in conformity with accounting principles generally accepted in the United States of America.